UofSC-Fall-2022-Math-300-H01/UofSC-Fall-2022-Math-300-H01.github.io/syllabus.md

 Class time will be spent working in small groups and presenting solutions to problems.
 It is expected you will have consumed the relevant material ahead of each course.
 It is not expected you will be comfortable with the material.
 Class time is for learning through doing and working through your misunderstandings.

-Each class will end with a short quiz to diagnose any problems.
+There will be weekly quizzes to diagnose any problems.

 At the end of the class, a project will be due in place of a final exam.